Head Coach(724) 946-7310

 A native of Medina, Ohio, and a Buckeye High School graduate, Sandy earned his master’s degree from Westminster in 2012.
 Sandy resides in New Wilmington with his wife Kelly, son, Cooper, and daughter, Charlotte.

-Jon Gubish begins his second season as an athletic assistant at Westminster in 2013.
+Jon Gubish begins his third season as an athletic assistant at Westminster in 2014.
 Gubish, who was a standout wide receiver for the Titans during the 2007-10 seasons, will continue to coach the wide receivers.

 Gubish owns the single season records for receptions in a game and season for the Titans and ranks third on the all-time receptions list.